-Ukhanyo Primary School, which takes all 1,600 of the township’s children aged 6 to 14.
-Our involvement has included both improvements to the physical infrastructure through an ongoing makeover project and building teaching capacity.
-In addition we also provide English language support to children from Masiphumelele that attend nearby Fish Hoek Primary school.
+Ukhanyo Primary School, caters for 1,950 of the township’s children aged 6 to 14.
+Over the years our involvement has included both improvements to the physical infrastructure through an ongoing makeover project and building teaching capacity.
+In addition we also provide English language support to children from Masiphumelele that attend nearby Fish Hoek Primary scho

-With Masicorp’s assistance the school has developed science facilities that are a benchmark for township schools.
-The model developed to improve science teaching has been extended to English and computing with dedicated teaching facilities and classroom assistance.
+With Masicorp’s assistance, the school initiated science facilities that are a benchmark for township schools.
+The model developed to improve science teaching was extended to English and Maths.
 Many teachers are not confident and proficient in English and, although initial teaching is given in Xhosa, all teaching in later years is delivered in English and this can be a difficult transition for both students and staff.
-Future developments will concentrate on mathematics, which is an area of particular difficulty nationwide.
-Through partnerships with local businesses in Masiphumelele (The Sewing Cafeand Ndileka), Masicorp also provides school uniforms for those students whose parents cannot afford them.
+Through partnerships with The Sewing Cafe , Masicorp also provides school tracksuits for those students whose parents cannot afford them.

 With the help of our volunteers and fundraisers we have made great progress, but more remains to be done.